etanzapinsky/mongoose/docs/reference_manual.md

 ### Logical Operators
     boolean-expression :
         boolean-expression and boolean-expression
         boolean-expression or boolean-expression
         not boolean-expression
         [true|false]

 To operate on booleans the operators `and`, `or` and `not` are used.
-The operators `and` and `or` are left associative with ``and`` having a higher precedence over or, and not is right associative, similar to the unary minus.
+The operators `and` and `or` are left associative with `and` having a higher precedence over `or`, and `not` is right associative, similar to the unary minus.
 Also, these operators can be chained arbitrarily.

 ### Conditional Operators
-The conditional operators are or signifying logical OR, and and signifying logical AND.
+The conditional operators are `or` signifying logical OR, and `and` signifying logical AND.

 ### Assignment Operator
-The assignment operator in Mongoose is represented by the = symbol.
+The assignment operator in Mongoose is represented by the `=` symbol.
 The left-hand-side variable is assigned the value on the right-hand-side, assuming the types are compatible.
 The assignment operator does not return a reference in Mongoose.

 ### Comma Operator
-Commas are the symbol , used to separate variables.
+Commas are the symbol `,` used to separate variables.
 This is used mainly in dealing with functions with parameters.

 ### Probabilistic Value
 A probabilistic value in Mongoose is an expression such as the following: